NathanaelA/nativescript-sqlite/README.md

 #### Sqlite.isSqlite
 ##### Parameters
 * obj
-* Returns True or false if the obj passed to this function is a
+* Returns True or False if the obj passed to this function is a

 ```js